devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 1. Go to the **Apply Policy** tab.

-2. Use the checkobox to select an application.
+2. Use the checkbox to select an application.

 3. Click the `Promotion Policy` dropdown within it and choose the policy you wish to apply.